From the West Coast to the East – a ranked list of the best beaches in the USA

 In my opinion, the most beautiful bit of coast in the US is definitely Cannon Beach in Oregon.
 Part of the Eccola State Park, one can only marvel at what nature created here.

 While it may be true that Cannon Beach is not exactly the best spot for jumping into the waves, it is a marvelous place for a walk along the shore.
 And of course, there are the many scenic beach towns in Oregon to consider.
 Which is the reason it made it to the #1 spot for me.

 The rugged coast of Lana’i’s coast is a true insider tip.
 While the Hawaiian island has not too many beaches, it is the few it has that are truly spectacular.
 Hulopoe Beach is one of them.

 3. Clearwater Beach, Florida

 Clearwater Beach is frequently being ranked as the beast beach in the United States.
-The water is pristine, the beach so white it actually hurts your eyes (*lol*) and there’s a lot of entertainment around Pier 60.
+The water is pristine, the the soft white sands are so white it actually hurts your eyes (*lol*) and there’s a lot of entertainment around Pier 60.

 4. Grayton Beach State Park, Florida

 For those looking for a more quiet beach in Florida, Grayton Beach State Park might be a lovely alternative.
-Not far from Panama City, the 2,220 acres park offers sugary white sand and teal waters.
+Not far from Panama City, the 2,220 acres park offers sugary white sand beaches and teal waters in the Gulf of Mexico.
 Who could not fall in love with that?